 There are many theories as to why people dream and the functions that they serve.
-However, there seems to be only a couple of explanations as to the exact psychological process of dreams.
+However, there seem to be only a couple of explanations as to the exact psychological process of dreams.
 The biological process of dreams was greatly enhanced with the finding that sleep involves a REM stage.
 It was discovered in 1953 by Nathaniel Kleitman (van den Daele, L., 1996).
-The REM stage of sleep is the considered one of the most fundamental parts of sleep and dreaming.
-Each psychological approach to dreaming has its own explanation as to the exact process of dreaming.
+The REM stage of sleep is considered one of the most fundamental parts of sleep and dreaming.
+Each psychological approach to dreaming has its own explanation of the exact process of dreaming.

 It is known that the sleep cycle consists of 4 stages plus the REM stage.
-Each stage can be recorded using and EEG, or an electroencephalogram.
-This device records electrical activity is the brain (Feldman, R., p.
+Each stage can be recorded using an EEG, or an electroencephalogram.
+This device records electrical activity in the brain (Feldman, R., p.
 79).
 Each stage is different than the next and produces different brain waves on the EEG.

 When a person first falls asleep, they enter stage 1.
 During stage 1 of sleep, brain waves are rapid and of low-amplitude.
 People may see still images, but this is not dreaming (Feldman, R., p, 142).
 Dreaming really begins with the onset of stage 2 and becomes more apparent as a person falls into the deeper sleep cycles.
 Each stage of sleep may experience some form of dreaming, although vivid dreams are more likely in REM sleep.

 As the sleep cycle moves into stage 2, brain waves begin to slow down.
-As stage 2 progress, it becomes harder and harder to rouse a person from sleep.
-Dreaming can begin during stage 2 sleep, however emotions and auditory stimuli are more common than visual images (Pagel, J., 2000).
+As stage 2 progresses, it becomes harder and harder to rouse a person from sleep.
+Dreaming can begin during stage 2 sleep; however, emotions and auditory stimuli are more common than visual images (Pagel, J., 2000).
 Sleep stages differ greatly.
 Everything from the depth of sleep, intensity of dreaming, eye movements, muscle tone, brain activation, and communication between memory systems will change with each stage that progresses.

 REM sleep is also known as rapid eye movement sleep.
 This final stage of the sleep cycle is accompanied by an irregular heart rate, an increase in blood pressure, and breathing rate increases (Feldman, R., p.
 143).
-The fact that they eyes move back and forth like reading a book, give the name to this type of sleep.
-The muscles seem to be paralyzed,however in some people this does not happen leading to abnormal sleep.
+The fact that the eyes move back and forth like reading a book gives the name to this type of sleep.
+The muscles seem to be paralyzed, but in some people, this does not happen, leading to abnormal sleep.

 REM sleep is the major time for dreaming.
-Dreams can happen any time during the sleep cycle, however dreams are more vivid and more easily remembered when they occur in the REM stage (Feldman, R., p.
+Dreams can happen any time during the sleep cycle, however, dreams are more vivid and more easily remembered when they occur in the REM stage (Feldman, R., p.
 144).
-Since the discovery of REM sleep in 1953, REM sleep has been the main focus for the study of dreams.
+Since the discovery of REM sleep in 1953, REM sleep has been the main focus of the study of dreams.

 There has been research done to support the theory that REM sleep may be the most important part of the sleep cycle.
-In experiments, those that were allowed to sleep, however not allowed to enter the REM stage, performed more poorly on tasks the following day.
-Those that were allowed to complete all sleep cycles, including REM faired significantly better on tasks the following day ( Dixon, M. & Hayes, L. 1999).
+In experiments, those that were allowed to sleep, but not allowed to enter the REM stage performed more poorly on tasks the following day.
+Those that were allowed to complete all sleep cycles, including REM, faired significantly better on tasks the following day (Dixon, M. & Hayes, L. 1999).
 The importance of REM sleep varies depending on which psychological approach is describing it.